vincenteof/vincent-logseq/pages/Mind Iteration.md

-- Play long time game, make steady growth, let time be your leverage.
+- Play long time game, make steady growth, let time be your leverage（做有复利效应的事）.
 - You need to establish a mechanism for correction.
 So don't be afraid of the truth, never be angry about the truth, knowing the truth is the first step toward doing everything.
 - Done is better than perfect.
 Refine through iteration.
 - If you want to live a happy life, tie it to a goal, not to people or things.